 Newborn Epidemiology and Clinical Research Seminar

 This seminar is a venue for the discussion of interesting approaches to clinical and epidemiological research with applicability to newborns and children.
 It is attended by a broad multidisciplinary audience, and speakers include local, regional and national experts.
-The seminar encourages active exploration of factors that influence and explain infant morbidity and mortality, as well as novel methodological approaches to the study of newborn health, including those in the fields of epidemiology, health policy, quality improvement and patient-oriented clinical research.
+The seminar encourages active exploration of factors that influence and explain infant morbidity and mortality, as well as novel methodological approaches to the study of newborn health, including those in the fields of epidemiology, health policy, quality improvement, patient-oriented clinical research, and health inequity in neonatology and pediatrics.

 Newborn Medicine Research Seminar Series